Limitations on liability

 Is a de minimis common?

-Frequency/market practice: Very common.
+Frequency/market practice: Very common; market standard.

 How long does seller liability survive?